Annual Civil Rights Breakfast

 Director Carter on "On Time" with Tracey Leong

-OCR Director, Jill P Carter, on the set at WJZ-TV 13 on ..."On Time", with host Tracey Leong taping segment to be aired on July 16th, 2017, 6:30 a.m., and also rebroadcast on CBS radio.
+OCR Director, Jill P Carter, is on the set at WJZ-TV 13 on ..."On Time", with host Tracey Leong taping segment to be aired on July 16th, 2017, at 6:30 a.m., and also rebroadcast on CBS radio.
 See WJZ-TV.com for more details.

 Baltimore Uprising and African Diaspora Connection

 Office of Civil Rights Director, Jill P. Carter, and was a featured luncheon presenter at Baltimore's World Trade Center on Monday for..."
 Baltimore Uprising & African Diaspora Connection".
 In attendance was a delegation of visitors from around the world (Africa, England, the Caribbean, etc.) to Baltimore.

 They were exploring among other issues, how the impact of the death of the Freddie Gray two years ago in Police custody is impacting issues of race, immigration, and policy in the city.
 The group included two Baltimore Community Relations Commissioners, Adar Ayira, and Adote' Akwei.